moleculerjs/site/source/docs/0.13/networking.md

 ```

 {% note info Serviceless node %}
 Please note, you don't need to list all remote nodes.
 It's enough at least one node which is online.
 For example, create a "serviceless" gossiper node, which does nothing, just shares other remote nodes addresses by gossip messages.
-So all nodes need to know only the gossiper node address to be able to communicate with all other nodes.
+So all nodes must know only the gossiper node address to be able to communicate with all other nodes.
 {% endnote %}

 ### NATS Transporter